(she/her)

-I help empower those struggling with anxiety, depression, relationship and self-worth issues, life transitions, disordered eating & trauma using a variety of therapies.
-I'm bilingual and come from a refugee/immigrant background.
-I work pride myself in practicing compassionate, nonjudgmental, and collaborative approaches to help you feel seen and heard wherever you are in your journey.
-You are welcome to show up ready and be who you are.
+I empower those struggling with anxiety, depression, relationship issues, low self-worth, life transitions, disordered eating & trauma using a variety of therapies.
+I'm bilingual and come from a refugee/immigrant background which helps me see the suffering in people with clarity.
+I pride myself in practicing compassionate, nonjudgmental, and collaborative approaches to help you feel seen and heard.
+You are welcome to show up exactly who you are.

-I like to provide psycho-education and name the things you're going through so that it's less scary and confusing.
+I like to provide psycho-education and help name the things you're going through so that it's less scary and confusing.
 I give you control and responsibility over your situation.
 Through warmth, space, validation, and gentle challenging, you can walk away feeling confident about our collaboration, and just uncomfortable enough to make changes in your life.
-I like to make book recommendations and references, and I give homework weekly: something to think about, journal prompts, practice a coping skill or a behavior change, a worksheet, or simply tracking your moods for our next session.
-Overall, you will be empowered throughout the process.
+I like to I give homework weekly: something to reflect on beyond our session, journal prompts, practice a coping skill or a behavior change, a worksheet, or simply tracking your moods for our next session.

-I've been in the field for a long time and have been developing my style with people as I go, I find it most useful and helpful when I am my authentic self, personable, humorous, knowledgeable but not intimidating, and modeling healthy boundaries.
+I find it most helpful when I am my authentic self: warm, charming, witty, but at times don't have it all together; knowledgeable but not intimidating.
 Additionally, I pride myself in being ethical, structured, progress oriented, and open to feedback.

 Adults (18+) who are highly motivated for self-improvement and development, open-minded, willing and can practice mindfulness.